 The small non-locking blade ensures this tool is compliant with UK ‘knife-carry’ law.
 But, as usual, you are not going to be permitted to board a plane while carrying this little tool.

 The NexTool Mini-Flagship has a sand-blasted metal finish with ‘skeletonised’ handles that look both modern and attractive.
-It can also be purchased with red or green scales covering the skeletonised handles.
+It can also be purchased with powder coated red (model NE20051), green (model NE20050) or ‘stone wash’ (model NE20122) scales covering the skeletonised handles.